 Welcome!

-I am a postdoctoral associate in the Department of Statistical Science at Duke University, working with Prof. David Dunson.
-I received my Ph.D. in Statistics from the Department of Statistics, Texas A&M University, where I was fortunate to be advised by Prof. Huiyan Sang.
+Currently, I am a postdoctoral associate in the Department of Statistical Science at Duke University, working with Prof. David Dunson.
+I received my Ph.D. in Statistics from the Department of Statistics, Texas A&M University, where I was fortunate to be advised by Prof. Huiyan Sang, and to collaborate closely with Dr. Eun Sug Park.

 I can best be reached through email at changwoo.lee (at) duke.edu.